bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/missing_parenthesis_after_argument_list.md

 SyntaxError: missing ) after argument list
 ==========================================

-The JavaScript exception “missing ) after argument list” occurs when there is an error with how a function is called.
+The JavaScript exception "missing ) after argument list” occurs when there is an error with how a function is called.
 This might be a typo, a missing operator, or an unescaped string.

 Message
 -------